vuejs/events/src/meetups/README.md

 Many thanks to [TheJaredWilcurt](https://github.com/TheJaredWilcurt) for the list that got us started!

 ::: tip Disclaimer
-The following list prioritizes users' ability to quickly locate the regions they identify with - the structure does not imply any specific political views.
+The following list includes **both countries and regions**, in alphabetic order.
+The purpose is to prioritize users' ability to quickly locate the regions they identify with - the structure does not imply any specific political views.
 :::

 ## Africa